 The panel consisted of SAG-AFTRA MOVE L.A.
-Committee Chair Susie Duff; members Alvin Chea, Assaf Cohen, Wendy Braun and Harriet Fraser; and Motion Picture and Television Fund Chief Development Officer Courteney Bailey.
-It was moderated by member Jen Faith Brown.
+Committee Co-Chair Susie Duff; members Alvin Chea, Assaf Cohen, Wendy Braun and Harriet Fraser; and Motion Picture and Television Fund Chief Development Officer Courteney Bailey.

 The conversation began with panelists discussing challenges such as finances, guilt and maintaining regular schedules.
 While the crowd’s reactions confirmed familiarity with the sentiment, panelists emphasized that such issues are dealt with by parents and caregivers across all types of careers.
 Clearly, performers face unique challenges, but the good news is that any obstacle you can identify, you can manage!